NSTiwari/Medicine-Scan-with-Gemini/README.md

 7. Gemini sample app: https://developer.android.com/studio/preview/gemini-template

+The project is featured in the official MLDP Dec'23 newsletter of Google Developer Experts on Medium.

 **Note**: This app is just a proof of concept and should not be used as an actual prescription.
 Please visit a doctor for any health-related matter.